Role of Knowledge Management System in Marketing IndustryEstimated Reading Time: 8 Minutes

 - Ebooks and White papers: Ebooks, White papers, and similar long-form content helps further educate visitors.
-It also allows you to exchange content for a reader’s contact information, generating leads for your company, and moving people through the buyer’s journey.
+It also allows you to exchange content for a reader’s contact information, generate leads for your company, and move people through the buyer’s journey.

 - Infographics: A better way to teach is to show, not tell.
 Infographics are visual content that helps website visitors visualize a concept you want to help them learn.

-With PHPKB knowledge management system , you can build all the three above specified channels and can attract your potential customers.
+With the PHPKB knowledge management system, you can build all the three above specified channels and can attract your potential customers.

 Social Media Marketing

 This practice promotes your brand and your content on social media channels to increase brand awareness, drive traffic, and generate leads for your business.
 The popular channels a business can use in social media marketing are:

 A company can use a knowledge management system such as PHPKB to connect with these channels in one place.
 The software allows to share the knowledge articles on social media platforms and also helps in monitoring the analytics.

 Online PR is the practice of securing earned online coverage with digital publications, blogs, and other content-based websites.
 It’s much like traditional PR but in the online space.
 The channels a business can use to maximize its PR efforts by engaging comments on knowledge base articles.
 Responding to the people who are reading your content is the best way to generate productive conversation around the industry.

 Companies use email marketing as a way of communicating with their audiences.
 Email is often used to promote content, discounts, and events, and to direct people toward the business’s website.
 With a well-organized knowledge management system, you have all customer records in a central place and you can use the customer data for email marketing.
 The emails a business can include in an email marketing campaign are: